natalie-kh/TestGuru/README.md

 # README

-Objects to be implemented in the TestGuru project:
+How to use:

+* User visits the site

+* User chooses a test

+* Test includes a scope of questions

-* User
+* User answers to the scope of questions

-* System administrator

-* Test
+* Test result saved